-Megan Specia is a multimedia journalist based in London specializing in breaking news and digital storytelling with a focus on human rights and conflict.
-Throughout her career, she has covered major stories in the field such as the Baltimore protests after the death of Freddie Gray, Ferguson the wake of Michael Brown’s killing, the aftermath of the Paris attacks, the Brussels attacks and the refugee crisis, as well reporting and editing in newsrooms from New York to London.
+Megan Specia is a multimedia journalist based in London, currently working for The New York Times.
+Over her decade-long career, she has covered a number of major stories from the Baltimore protests after the death of Freddie Gray, and turmoil in Ferguson the wake of Michael Brown’s killing, to the aftermath of the Paris and Brussels attacks and the refugee crisis, as well reporting and editing in newsrooms from New York to London.

-She worked for Mashable as a breaking news reporter and editor.
-During that time, she traveled to Jordan in September of 2015to report from the largest Syrian refugee camp in the region — Za’atari — and Greece in 2016 to report on refugees living in squalid conditions in Idomeni as the European migration crisis began.
-She reported on the 2016 U.S. presidential campaign across the nation, utilizing live streaming, Snapchat, and other emerging platforms to report from the trail and add a dynamic real-time element to coverage.
+She worked for Mashable as a breaking news reporter and editor, traveling to Jordan in 2015 to report from the largest Syrian refugee camp in the region, and Greece in 2016 to cover the stories of refugees living in squalid conditions in Idomeni as the European migration crisis began.
+She criss crossed the U.S. in 2016 reporting on the unprecedented presidential campaign, focusing on real-time coverage from the trail.

-Later that year, she joined The New York Times as a video journalist, reporting on breaking national news events in the field and from the office, and utilizing socially sourced content to report on major international stories.
+Later that year, she joined The New York Times as a video journalist, reporting on breaking national news and major international stories through innovative formats.
 A year later, she joined the international desk of The New York Times as a reporter and editor.
 She was a finalist for the Livingston Award in 2017 for coverage of the siege of Aleppo and received a Picture of the Year award for the coverage.

 In February 2017, she was selected by the International Women’s Media Foundation for a reporting fellowship in Rwanda to cover under-reported stories in the country.
 A year later, she returned to the region with the IWMF, this time traveling to South Sudan to report on the growing hunger crisis in the region, the risks for premature babies born in the midst of conflict and on the legacy of war in neighboring Uganda.

 She previously spent years living in Ireland, where she worked for the Dublin-based news organization Storyful , discovering and verifying user-generated content coming from all corners of the globe, and was an early member of the start-up prior to its acquisition by NewsCorp.
 She grew up in New Jersey and graduated from the University of New Hampshire with a degree in journalism.